edxu96/mgrid/docs_raw/index.rst

 .. |action| image:: https://github.com/edxu96/mgrid/workflows/mgrid/badge.svg?branch=main

 ``mgrid`` is a pure Python package to model power grids as multilayer networks.
-The number of voltage levels equals the number of layers.
-A graph in each layer represents all the cables at the same voltage level.
+All the electric devices at one voltage level compose one layer.
 A directed bipartite for a pair of adjacent layers represents transformers connecting two voltage levels.
 Moreover, ``mgrid`` provides an interface for power system analysis.